Programme/Approved Electives for 2023/24

 Available as a Free Standing Elective

-This module will further develop the students' Chinese language communication skills, enabling them to write, speak, listen, read and carry out simple and routine tasks they are likely to encounter while socialising, living, studying or travelling in China.
-Functions and topics such as describing locations and asking for, and giving directions, talking about types of transport and writing about travel plans, asking and answering questions about sports and describing their recreational activities, talking about preferences for holiday plans and responding to an online chat message.
+This module will develop students' Chinese language communication skills, enabling them to speak, listen, read, and write in carrying out simple and routine tasks they are likely to encounter in socialising, living, studying or travelling in Chinese.
+Functions and topics such as giving descriptions of events and places, talking about impressions, presenting and receiving gifts, and making social arrangements will be covered.
 Students will also become familiar with some aspects of cultural specific behaviour.

 Intended Learning Outcomes